-The 21th Annual Home Run for the Homeless on Thanksgiving, 2012, was the most successful yet!
-We had over 4500 walkers and runners combined who registered for the events.
+Welcome to the 27th Annual Home Run for the Homeless on Thanksgiving Day 2018 - sponsored by Cleveland Clinic Akron General!
+This year we had over 4,000 registrants for the run and walk combined.
 Since this is our only fund raiser for the year,it significantly impacts our ability to fulfill our mission.
 Thanks to all who made this a tremendous success!
-See you at the 22th annual Home Run for the Homeless on Thanksgiving Day 2013.

 For more updates, pictures, and results, follow us on Facebook